 - 15. Programs and services will be discontinued where: - a.
 A worker successfully completes the IVP. - b.
 A worker has non-medical re-employment barrier(s) unrelated to the work injury (e.g., due to a criminal record, loss of a driver's license) that limit all suitable productive employment options. - 16.
 The WCB will determine any benefits payable in accordance with POL 01/2018, Benefits Long-Term Earnings Loss. - 17.
-If a worker does not agree to participate in the formation of an IVP, fails to comply, or does not demonstrate active involvement in re-employment, the WCB may reduce or suspend benefits (POL 15/2016, Suspension of Benefits). - 18.
+If a worker does not agree to participate in the formation of an IVP, fails to comply, or does not demonstrate active involvement in re-employment, the WCB may reduce or suspend benefits (POL 10/2021, Suspension of Benefits). - 18.
 If a worker is considered employable at the successful completion of the IVP, but has not obtained employment, the WCB will offer additional earnings loss benefits during a notice period.
-POL 17/2010, Termination of Compensation Benefits Notice or POL 02/2014, Vocational Rehabilitation Moving Allowance will apply.
+POL 11/2021, Terminating Benefits Notice Period or POL 02/2014, Vocational Rehabilitation Moving Allowance will apply.